bnjzer/findDuplicatesByHash/README.md

 # findDuplicatesByHash

-Program that finds duplicates in a directory recursively based on the hash of files (md5sum).
-It can also find duplicates recursively between 2 directories.

-To do that, it browses through the directory and builds a [trie](https://en.wikipedia.org/wiki/Trie) where the path of a leaf is the md5sum of the file.
-When adding a hash to the trie, if it's already there then the 2 paths are displayed.
+Program that finds duplicates in a directory (or 2) recursively based on the hash of files (md5sum).
+To do that it builds a [trie](https://en.wikipedia.org/wiki/Trie) where the path of a leaf is the hash of a file.

-If the program is used with 2 directories, for each file of the second directory it just checks if its md5sum is in the trie.

 ## Usage